-You can hide subsections of your course until learners complete other, prerequisite subsections.
-If a subsection has a prerequisite, it is not visible in the course navigation unless a learner has earned a minimum score in the prerequisite subsection.
+You can lock subsections of your course until learners complete other, prerequisite subsections.
+If a subsection has a prerequisite, it is displayed in the course outline with a lock icon, and learners cannot view the subsection content until they have earned a minimum score in the prerequisite subsection.

 To enable prerequisite subsections in a course, follow these steps.

 To prevent learners from seeing a subsection of your course until they have earned a minimum score in a prerequisite subsection, follow these steps.